Gunhild of Wenden: Chroniclers

+Overall, these details add to the contradictory and fragmentary picture of Cnut's maternal ancestry.
+Norse sagas emphasize a Wendish/Obotrite connection (Gunhild daughter of Burislav), while Continental sources suggest a more stretched, albeit unlikely, Piast connection, or broader West Slavic ties.
+Historians continue to debate whether these point to one woman, two, or a composite semi-legendary literary figure shaped by dynastic propaganda.

 Identities

-Several alternative interpretations of these data have been proposed.
+Several alternative interpretations of these data have been proposed; many are contradictory or conflating several figures.
 Gunhild might be identical to the historical wife of Sweyn.
 Further, the dual marriage reported by Adam of Bremen matches the Heimskringla account of Sigrid the Haughty.
-This may represent confusion between two wives, or it could be that Sigrid is a confused duplicate memory of the same historical wife.
-This would mean that the woman called Gunhild in the sagas was Eric's widow, as several historians have concluded.
-Finally, it is possible that Gunhild is simply a legendary invention, not directly based on Sweyn's known Polish wife.
+This may represent confusion between two wives, or it could just be that Sigrid is a confused duplicate memory of the alleged same historical wife.
+This would mean that the woman called Gunhild in the sagas may have been Eric's widow, as few contemporary historians have hypothesized.
+Finally, Gunhild might be simply a legendary invention, not directly based on Sweyn's known Wendish wife.